Scaler

 • “We still rely on Excel templates and example files.”

-• “Layout needs a full overhaul — too clunky.”
+• “Layout needs a full overhaul, it’s too clunky.”

 • “Survey forms aren’t mobile-friendly.”